-Regardless of whether you’re an entrepreneur, a manager or you’re an employee, there’s one pervasive concern that seems to plague us all: fear of failure in business.
+Regardless of whether you’re an entrepreneur, a manager or an employee, there’s one pervasive concern that seems to plague us all: fear of failure in business.

 With our obsession with the social media comparison game running rampant, today you hear so much about the successes and the achievements of other people—and that makes failure seem like that much more of a dirty word, particularly when it comes to the business world.